selimdincer/rhev/README.md

 # Red Hat Virtualization REST API

-You can get data from Red Hat Virtualization via REST API such as Virtual Machine Lists, Host Lists etc with this repo.
+This repo helps you get some data from Red Hat Virtualization such as Virtual Machine lists, host lists etc. via Python REST API